Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 2. As required by Section 143(3) of the Act, based on our audit, we report that:

-of Cash Flows and Statement of Changes in Equity dealt with by this Report are in agreement with the
+Statement of Cash Flows and Statement of Changes in Equity dealt with by this Report are in agreement

-e.
-On the basis of the written representations received from the directors as on 31stMarch, 2024 taken on record
+f.
+On the basis of the written representations received from the directors as on 31stMarch, 2025, none of the

 Company and the operating effectiveness of such controls, refer to our separate report in